matter-labs/zinc/book/src/language/03-types/00-overview.md

 ### Implicit

-The `let` statement can perform implicit type casting of integers if the type is specified to the left of the assignment symbol.
+The `let` statement can perform implicit type semantic.casting of integers if the type is specified to the left of the assignment symbol.
 That is, as a result of `let a: field = 42 as u8;`, the variable `a` will be casted to the `field` type.